kenowr/Lion-City-Soundscapes-Visualisation/README.md

 ## Getting Started

-To get a local copy up and running follow these steps.

 ### Prerequisites

-Before setting up the project, make sure the follow has been installed:
+Before setting up the project, make sure the following has been installed:

 - Python